Tampei Photography Club

-The Tampei Photography Club (丹平写真倶楽部) was a group based in Osaka from 1930 until 1941 that promoted avant-garde and, toward the end, socially concerned photography.
+The Tampei Photography Club (丹平写真倶楽部) was a group based in Osaka from 1930 until 1941 that promoted avant-garde photography—often discussed in relation to the interwar modernist "New Photography" movement known as Shinkō shashin—and, toward the end, socially concerned photography.

 The group was founded around the photographer Bizan Ueda, among photographers who bought their supplies from the Tampei Pharmacy (丹平薬局, Tanpei yakkyoku) in Shinsaibashi, Osaka.
 The founding members included Terushichi Hirai, Kōrō Honjō and Tōru Kōno; these were soon augmented by Kaneyoshi Tabuchi, Nakaji Yasui, and others.

+In 1930, Iwata Nakayama wrote an article in the December issue of Asahi Camera titled “the Appearance of Avant-garde photography in Advertising Photography” in which he coined the usage of Zen'ei-shashin (“avant-garde photography”).
+While Zen'ei shashin is usually understood as a photography influenced by Surrealism in the 1930s, Nakayama framed it as an extension of Shinkō Shashin, which was characterized as “use of a small-format camera, extreme angles, photograms, and other techniques that exploited the mechanical nature of making images.”
+That same issue of Asahi Camera introduced the works of Bizan Ueda of the Tampei Photography Club featuring his use of various experimental techniques such as multiple exposure and collage.
+While the 1930s saw the rise of photojournalism based in Tokyo, photography clubs of the Kansai region continued their avant-garde experiments.
+Asahi Camera presented the works of Bizen Ueda and Yasui Nakaji in 1936 as well.

 The group's first exhibition was held in 1931 but it was the second exhibition, in 1932, that caused a stir, with avant-garde works.
 The club exhibited frequently; its first exhibition in Tokyo held in 1935.

-The club's 23rd exhibition, in March 1941, featured a series titled Refugee Jews (流氓ユダヤ, Ryūbō Yudaya) of 22 photographs depicted exiles from eastern Europe who were living in Kobe.
-Six of these were by Yasui, who had instigated two photography sessions for it earlier that month.
-The club was forced to close later that year.